Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added "Enter Map Layer" button for Cavern Entrances and Portals, which changes the current map layer to the one the building leads to.
+- Added snowy variations for the Germanic War Lodge and the Dwarven War Hall.

 * Deities
 - Added Loki major deity for the Dwarves and the Norse.
 Loki provides a 50% Backstab Bonus to sword and axe infantry, and the Slow spell for priests.